Dieudonne000/AutomaticGateDemoKit/README.md

 ## Installation

 1. Connect the hardware components according to the pin connections table
-2. Upload the `Gate.ino` sketch to your Arduino board
+2. Upload the `Automatic_Gate_Control.ino` sketch to your Arduino board
 3. Power on the system

 ## Customization